unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-raise the specified alarm when the socket backlog queue is full
+``help``: raise the specified alarm when the socket backlog queue is full

 backlog-alarm
 *************